korsNaike/korsNaike/README.md

 # 💫 About Me:
 Hi!
-I am a backend/fullstack developer from Krasnodar, Russia. <br>I don't have any serious open-source projects yet, but they will be here soon.
+I am a backend/fullstack developer from Krasnodar, Russia. <br>I don't have any open-source projects yet, but they will be here soon.

 # 💻 Tech Stack: